smansteel/Passgen-mail-mass-send/README.md

 # Passgen-mail-mass-send

+Here is :

-Here is a password generator that takes for input an Excel file, add a column a create a password for each line
+- a password generator that takes for input an Excel file, add a column a create a password for each line

-and a mass mailer, which takes for input an excel file too and sends an email to the email found in column 1 and can incorporate text from other column.
+- a mass mailer, which takes for input an excel file too and sends an email to the email found in column 1 and can incorporate text from other column.
 The text of the e-mail can be written using html.

 Required modules :  Pandas